 Establish a standard for accountability and minimum requirement for drug inventory, documentation of usage and replacement of prescription medications and controlled substances.
 This is done in accordance with Federal DEA Rules and State of Wisconsin Regulations.
 The purpose of these regulations is to deter opportunity for and recognize episodes of diversion

+Definitions:

+Stationhouse: An enclosed structure within a State where the emergency medical services agency is registered, which may house EMS vehicles at its premises, and which is actively and primarily being used by that emergency medical services agency

+Actively in use: when an EMS vehicle used by an agency may store controlled substances.
+This definition would include instances when an EMS vehicle is responding to an emergency, is transporting patients, or is on call.

+On Call: EMS vehicle and its personnel are ready and available to respond, but may not be responding to an emergency at that precise moment.

 Background:

 The Controlled Substance Act of 1970 categorized drugs according to their potential for abuse.
-The greater the potential, the more severe the limitations are on their prescription and accountability
+The greater the potential, the more severe the limitations are on their prescription and accountability.
+The guidelines for EMS agencies was updated under the Protecting Patient Access to Emergency Medications Act of 2017, and amended in 2026, to include changes to the registration, security, recordkeeping, inventory, and administering requirements for EMS agencies,

 CATEGORY INTERPRETATION